Adventures Guaranteed Every Day at Sherbrooke Village

 At Sherbrooke Village, every day is a trip back in time as Nova Scotia’s 19th century heritage is brought to life by costumed interpreters, including blacksmiths, potters, weavers, wood turners and printers.
 Get dressed up Vicrorian finery as part of the Explorer Program and become a part of the Village story.
 Try your hand at a heritage craft or have your picture taken at Canada’s only Ambrotype photo studio.
 Our activities, learning camps and workshops for people of all ages, and schedule of special events make it easy to get your hands on history all summer long!

 Follow us on Facebook for regular updates @sherbrookevillage

 Admission is charged.
 There is plenty of free parking on-site.
 EV chargers available for electronic vehicles near our main gate.

 Bus tours are welcome.
-Site is partially wheelchair accessible.
-Picnic area is available.
+Our site is partially wheelchair accessible.
+Picnic areas are available.